-Building green is about conserving resources during construction and throughout the operation of a building.
-Green buildings can contribute to the protection and restoration of biodiversity and urban agriculture and improve comfort, productivity, and livability for the people who occupy them.
+Building green is about conserving resources during the construction of a building and throughout its operation to ensure it performs to environmentally sustainable standards.
+Green buildings contribute to Edmonton's energy transition goals by lowering greenhouse gas emissions and increased savings in the building's utilities.
+They also contribute to biodiversity protection and restoration, urban agriculture and improve comfort, productivity and livability for the people who occupy them.

 What the City is Doing

-Since January 1, 2008, all new City-owned buildings and major renovations have been designed and constructed to meet Leadership in Energy and Environmental Design (LEED) Silver standard as a minimum, and to be formally LEED certified.
+The City of Edmonton is committed to demonstrating leadership in green building practices.
+Since January 1, 2008, all new City-owned buildings and major renovations have been designed and constructed, at a minimum, to meet Leadership in Energy and Environmental Design (LEED®) Silver standard.
+In addition, these projects are required to be formally LEED® certified.